bfraser-commits/Rapid_genomic_adaptation_guppies/README.md

-# FIBR
-To accompany FIBR paper

 This repository contains various scripts that were used for population genomics analyses in
 **Rapid genomic adaptation in recently introduced populations of Trinidadian guppies (Poecilia reticulata)**

 This repository is written with our VCF in mind.
 If you want to use it for your own analyses, please check and change population/sample names and size where necessary.

-Raw reads were processed with a set of in-house scripts published in Fraser et al. (2020) - Improved reference genome uncovers novel sex-linked regions in the guppy (Poecilia reticulata)
+Raw reads were processed with as https://github.com/josieparis/gatk-snp-calling

 All \*.sh scripts are written for SLURM based systems.
 Please change headers and batch format where necessary.